Mandatory Fun: Background

 Yankovic described that his usual method of generating parody ideas is to scan Billboard charts, radio play and online buzz to create a master list of candidates.
 From that point, he works out possible puns on the song titles, the potential for humor, and general direction for his versions.
 Fans speculated ahead of the album's release that Yankovic would parody "Let It Go", from the Disney film Frozen, due to the song's popularity.
 He considered making a Frozen parody titled "Make It So" about Star Trek: The Next Generation, but decided not to after discovering such a parody already existed.
 Yankovic observed that the existing spoof "had gotten enough attention online to make the Disney legal department ask them to take it down!
 I couldn't think of an idea that I liked as much as 'Make It So', so...
 I gave up!".
-There were several other songs he intended to parody, but felt he was unable to develop a clever enough idea for, and instead used them in the medley "Now That's What I Call Polka".
+There were several other songs he intended to parody, but felt he was unable to develop a clever enough idea for, and instead used them in the medley "NOW That's What I Call Polka!".
 More specifically, Yankovic expressed that while Daft Punk's "Get Lucky" is an "iconic song", it was too repetitive for him to incorporate new lyrics into effectively.

 Recording

 Twelve songs were recorded for Mandatory Fun.
 Most of the sessions took place at Way Station, GoDaveyGo Studio and Bedrock L.A. in Los Angeles.
 Yankovic pre-recorded demos of each song on his personal laptop prior to recording, to show his bandmates the direction to go in.
 The earliest songs produced were "Mission Statement", "Lame Claim to Fame" and "My Own Eyes", which were recorded on September 4, 2012.
 Three more songs were recorded later: "Sports Song" on May 3, followed by "First World Problems" and "Jackson Park Express" on May 8, 2013.
 Yankovic announced Amanda Palmer's involvement in the album later that month.
 Her background vocal sessions for "First World Problems" took place at Mad Oak Studios in Allston, Massachusetts, as she was unable to travel to L.A. at the time.
 Yankovic coached Palmer remotely via Skype as she attempted to emulate the vocal style of Kim Deal.

 Yankovic sought permission from the original artists for his parodies, as he had typically done in the past; in contrast to previous albums, he had few difficulties.
 Yankovic stated "This is the first time where I've gotten everybody that I wanted, and I couldn't be happier about it."
-He was able to get Pharrell Williams' permission for three of the songs he represented on the album, Williams' "Happy", Robin Thicke's "Blurred Lines", and "Get Lucky", through a personal email to the artist after Yankovic's manager had difficulty working this with Williams' manager; according to Yankovic, Williams was "honored" to have his work used by Yankovic.
+He was able to get Pharrell Williams' permission for three of the songs he represented on the album, Williams' "Happy", Robin Thicke's "Blurred Lines", and "Get Lucky", through a personal email to the artist after Yankovic's manager had difficulty working with Williams' manager; according to Yankovic, Williams was "honored" to have his work used by Yankovic.
 Yankovic and his band got full cooperation from Imagine Dragons, who gave permission and advised on how to recreate some of the sounds used in "Radioactive" for Yankovic's sendup "Inactive".